Construction Engineering Courses

 Hours: 3

 Applications of conservation principles and stress/deformation relationships for continuous media to structural members; axially loaded members; thin-walled pressure vessels; torsional and flexural members; shear; moment; deflection of members; combined loadings; stability of columns; nonsymmetrical bending, shear center; indeterminate members; elastic foundations.
-Prerequisites: ENGR 2303 and CONE 221.
+Prerequisites: CONE 221 with a minimum grade of C.

 CONE 332 - Structural Analysis and Design